Lewis Baines

 Lewis Robert George Baines (born 10 October 1998) is an English professional footballer who plays as a defender for club Altrincham.

 Career

 Baines turned professional with Fleetwood Town in the summer of 2017, and spent loan spells with Bamber Bridge and Ashton United before signing a new contract in July 2018.
 He made his senior debut on 13 November 2018 in the EFL Trophy.
 He moved on loan to Chorley in December 2018, and to Stockport County in January 2019.

 On 25 July 2019, Baines completed a permanent deal to join newly promoted National League side Chorley.

 On 30 May 2022, Baines returned to the National League to join Altrincham for an undisclosed fee.
+He moved on loan to Solihull Moors in February 2026.

+He signed for Morecambe in June 2026.

 International career

 On 28 March 2022, he was called-up to the England C squad for the friendly against Wales C in Caernarfon.
 He came on for the final fifteen minutes as a substitute in the 4–0 defeat.